zendframework/zf2-documentation/docs/languages/en/modules/zend.tag.cloud.rst

 ----------

 ``Zend\Tag\Cloud`` requires two types of decorators to be able to render a tag cloud.
 This includes a decorator which renders the single tags as well as a decorator which renders the surrounding cloud. ``Zend\Tag\Cloud`` ships a default decorator set for formatting a tag cloud in *HTML*.
-This set will by default create a tag cloud as ul/li-list, spread with different font-sizes according to the weight values of the tags assigned to them.
+This set will, by default, create a tag cloud as ul/li -list, spread with different font-sizes according to the weight values of the tags assigned to them.

 .. _zend.tag.cloud.decorators.htmltag:

 HTML Tag decorator
 ^^^^^^^^^^^^^^^^^^

-The *HTML* tag decorator will by default render every tag in an anchor element, surrounded by a li element.
+The *HTML* tag decorator will by default render every tag in an anchor element, surrounded by a ``<li>`` element.
 The anchor itself is fixed and cannot be changed, but the surrounding element(s) can.

 .. note::

    **URL parameter**

-   As the *HTML* tag decorator always surounds the tag title with an anchor, you should define an *URL* parameter for every tag used in it.
+   As the *HTML* tag decorator always surounds the tag title with an anchor, you should define a *URL* parameter for every tag used in it.

 The tag decorator can either spread different font-sizes over the anchors or a defined list of classnames.
 When